 Past data emerges as a cornerstone for predicting customer demand.
 The non-linear nature of demand for individual products necessitates a comprehensive understanding of historical patterns.
-Leveraging past data enables the identification of demand trends and patterns, forming the foundation for more accurate forecasting.
+Leveraging past data enables the Rashmi Amardeep.
+International Journal of Science, Engineering and Technology, 2023, 11:6 identification of demand trends and patterns, forming the foundation for more accurate forecasting.